-- 1) which have been kept in a country, zone or compartment free from HPNAI since they were hatched or for at least the past 21 days; - 2) which have been slaughtered in an approved abattoir in a country, zone or compartment free from HPNAI and have been subjected to ante- and post-mortem inspections in accordance with Chapter 6.2. and have been found free of any signs suggestive of NAI.
+- 1) which have been kept in a country, zone or compartment free from infection with high pathogenicity avian influenza viruses in poultry since they were hatched or for at least the past 21 days; - 2) which have been slaughtered in an approved abattoir in a country, zone or compartment free from infection with high pathogenicity avian influenza viruses in poultry and have been subjected to ante- and post-mortem inspections in accordance with Chapter 6.2. and have been found free of any signs suggestive of avian influenza.